insanity54/video-website/builder/website/about/index.md

   order: 3
 ---

-FuturePorn is an unofficial [ProjektMelody](https://streamerlinks.com/projektmelody) fan website which uses a bleeding-edge file server designed to eliminate 404s.
+FuturePorn is an unofficial [ProjektMelody](https://streamerlinks.com/projektmelody) fan website which uses a cutting-edge file server designed to eliminate 404s.

 ## Why this website exists